discourse/discourse-bcc/README.md

 their own copy of the email and will not be able to see replies from other users.

 To use, enable the `bcc enabled` site setting.

+The functionality is currently restricted to staff users.